MichealNestor01/python-sql/README.md

 # python-sql
-These are the programs that I made to learn sqlite3 in python, I also used this to practice pyqt5 User Interfaces
+This is a program that I made to learn sqlite3 in python